 Defective Medical Device Attorneys

-If you or a loved one has been the victim of a defective medical device, whether it has been recalled or not, our defective medical device attorneys at Douglas & London in New York, NY, can hold the manufacturer or other responsible parties accountable.
+If you or a loved one has suffered severe injuries or death due to a defective medical device, whether it has been recalled or not, the attorneys at Douglas & London in New York, NY, can advocate on your behalf to hold the manufacturer or other responsible parties accountable.
 To date, we have secured more than $75 million for victims of medical device manufacturer negligence.
 We will work diligently to ensure the negligent party, usually the manufacturer, is held accountable so you receive a fair and just verdict or settlement.

 About Defective Medical Devices

 Advancements in technology and the medical field have brought about life-saving medical devices.
 But sometimes, due to improper testing or design, those medical devices result in catastrophic injuries or death.
 As with prescription and over-the-counter medications, medical devices are regulated and monitored by the FDA.
 The FDA requires rigorous testing and trials of any device before it is approved for sale.
 But problems with defective medical devices and dangerous drugs are not always immediately apparent.
 Significant adverse events are often discovered in post-market surveillance (PMS) – a system that needs vast improvement, according to consumer safety advocates.

 In some cases, the design of the device is flawed, causing it to malfunction, fail prematurely, or break apart inside the patient’s body, resulting in substantial injuries.
 For those who survive, they will likely need surgery to have the device removed, and some require additional surgeries to address the ensuing complications.